-Joe and I live in Florida, a state with a relatively high percentage of Latinx-Americans, so we know a lot of bilingual people.
+Joe and I live in Florida, a state with a relatively high percentage of Latin-Americans, so we know a lot of bilingual people.
 But in other states, that’s not always the case.
-After studying your basic Japanese or Russian, or trying to remember the French you learned in high school, it’s kind of fun to speak your “new” language around so many people who will understand you, especially since you never use it at home.
+After studying your basic Japanese or Russian, or trying to remember the French you learned in high school, it’s kind of fun to speak your “new” language around people who will understand you, especially since you never use it at home.

 9. Act like a local

-If you’ve been visiting somewhere for a long time, or go to the same location on a regular basis, you sometimes start to know a place well enough to be able to give directions and advice (it happens a lot when Disney fans are walking around the parks).
+If you’ve been visiting somewhere for a long time, or go to the same location on a regular basis, you sometimes start to know a place well enough to be able to give directions and advice (it happens a lot when uber Disney fans are walking around the parks).
 It’s kind of a good feeling to think that people think you live there ;-).

 10. Eat ice cream for breakfast